 4. Big Data Business Application Statistics

-U.S. companies are storing big data at a mind-boggling level.
+US companies are storing big data at a mind-boggling rate.
 However, data is almost evenly split between structured and unstructured/semi-structured data.
 That means there is a lot of work ahead for vendors and their clients to fully maximize big data.
 And they may be falling behind the race as we see even faster big data traction.
-These are all thanks to technologies like cloud computing, AR and AI.
+These are all thanks to technologies like cloud computing, augmented reality (AR) and artificial intelligence (AI).

 - 100 terabytes – volume of data stored by most US companies.
 For perspective, a year of it is enough to fill ten thousand Libraries of Congress.
 (IBM)